 The majority of dentists will in fact advise against a tooth extraction as an alternative to root canal treatment to ensure the natural bite is preserved for as long as possible.
 Keeping this stability in place can prevent further complications in the long-term, so most specialists will recommend as few removals as possible.

-Patients can improve their chances of the treatment being carried out efficiently by visiting an experienced root canal dentist, who use the most innovative techniques and materials.
+Patients can improve their chances of the redoing root canal treatment being successful by visiting an experienced root canal dentist, who use the most innovative techniques and materials and uses a dental microscope.